ScreamingSandals/BedWars/docs/commands.md

 * `/bw admin <arena> spec` - Sets specatator's spawn to your position
 * `/bw admin <arena> pos1` - Sets the extreme point of the arena to your position
 * `/bw admin <arena> pos2` - Sets the second extreme point of the arena to your position
+* `/bw admin <arena> lobbypos1` - Sets the extreme point of the lobby to your position (this is optional and allows for lobby removal on the game start if set together with `invisible-lobby-on-game-start` config option)
+* `/bw admin <arena> lobbypos2` - Sets the second extreme point of the lobby to your position
 * `/bw admin <arena> pausecountdown <seconds>` - Sets the pause duration before game starts
 * `/bw admin <arena> minplayers <minimum>` - Sets minimum of players needed to start the game
 * `/bw admin <arena> time <seconds>` - Sets the game's duration